zarapurewal/rpn-calculator/README.md

     $ make random

-A second set of tests is just shell script and is more suitable for quick testing.
+A second set of "quick" tests is just a shell script and is more suitable for quick testing.

-Run the quick test by starting the server in one terminal:
+Run the quick test by first starting the server in one terminal:

     $ make run

-And running the tests with:
+And then running the tests in another terminal with:

     $ make quick